BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 However, feel free to continue on if you already understand the topic.

 <br><br>
 <hr>

 # `Grep`

-`grep`<sup>[5]</sup> is an utility for search fixed-strings or regular expressions in plaintext files.
-For example, one of exercises above asks to find "DNAJB7" in the data file.
-We can do this simply in `grep`:
+**grep**<sup>[5]</sup> is an utility for search fixed-strings or regular expressions in plaintext files.
+The basic syntax of a grep command requires two arguments:

+`$ grep [PATTERN] [FILE]`

+which would search for the string PATTERN (either fixed string or regular expression) in the specified FILE.
+For example, the grep command to search for the string `DNAJB7` in `GRCh38.chr22.ensembl.biomart.txt` is:

 `$ grep DNAJB7 GRCh38.chr22.ensembl.biomart.txt`

-This is `grep` in the simplest form, which requires two arguments: the pattern to look for, `DNAJB7`, and the file in which to look for the pattern, `GRCh38.chr22.ensembl.biomart.txt`.
-By default, `grep` prints out the line(s) which contains the query pattern.
+By default, grep prints every line that contains at least one instance of search pattern.
+(In modern terminal programs, matching strings in each line will be highlighted.)

+Options:

+- -w
+- -f
+- -F
+- -e
+- wild cards (in files)
+- -n